Tundra Nenets language: Inflectional affixes

+Verbs

 Verbs are inflected for agreement, tense, and mood.
 Present tense is unmarked, but Tundra Nenets distinguishes inflectionally the past, future, habitual, and future-in-the-past tenses.
 There are sixteen moods, which include the imperative, hortative, optative, conjunctive, necessitative, interrogative, probabilitative, obligative, potential, and inferential.
 For example, the verb below is inflected for subjunctive mood, first person singular agreement, and past tense.

 Clitics

 Clitics undergo the same phonological processes and stress assignment as affixes.
 They can attach to an affirmative finite verb, a negative auxiliary, or a non-verbal final predicate, and follow any other inflection, as shown with the following exclamative clitic:

 Particles

 Particles are primarily used for discourse.
 Common particles include yekar°q 'it is unknown', ŋod'°q 'hardly', tǣr'i 'just, very', and məs'iq 'maybe, perhaps.'
 An example is given below:

 Compounding

 There are some lexical noun-noun compounds in Tundra Nenets.
 As shown in the following example, the first element in the compound can always be modified and take a number.